caltechlibrary/git-desktop/index.md

 > ## Prerequisites
 >
-> In this lesson we use Git from the Unix Shell.
+> No previous experience is required, although
-> Some previous experience with the shell is expected,
+> we discuss files used previously in the Data Carpentry
-> *but isn't mandatory*.
+> Ecology Data Organization and Open Refine lessons.
 {: .prereq}